unixpickle/car-data/README.md

 # Usage

+First, you should:

-Compile with `cargo build --release`.
+ * Compile the scraper with `cargo build --release`.
+ * Install the Python package with `pip install -e .`.

-## Scraping kbb.com
+## Scraping data

-To scrape `kbb.com` data, run:
+To run the scraper, run:

 ```
 ./target/release/car-data scrape-kbb /path/to/db.db /path/to/images
 ```

+In the above command, `/path/to/db.db` is the path where the metadata will be saved.
+It is stored as a sqlite3 database.
+The `/path/to/images` directory will be used to dump raw images.

-To dedup and downsample the downloaded images, run:
+To deduplicate and downsample the downloaded images, run:

 ```
 ./target/release/car-data dedup-images \